Hartford circus fire

-The Hartford circus fire, which occurred on July 6, 1944, in Hartford, Connecticut, was one of the worst fire disasters in United States history.
-The fire occurred during an afternoon performance of the Ringling Bros. and Barnum & Bailey Circus that was attended by 6,000 to 8,000 people.
-The fire killed at least 167 people, and more than 700 were injured.
+A circus fire occurred on July 6, 1944, in Hartford, Connecticut, killing at least 167 people and leaving more than 700 injured.
+It was one of the worst fire disasters in United States history.
+The fire broke out during an afternoon performance of the Ringling Bros. and Barnum & Bailey Circus that was attended by 6,000 to 8,000 people.
+It was the deadliest disaster ever recorded in Connecticut.

 Background

 In mid-20th century United States, a typical circus traveled from town to town by train, performing under a huge canvas tent commonly called a "big top".
-The Ringling Brothers and Barnum & Bailey Circus was no exception; what made it stand out was that it was the largest circus in the country.
+The Ringling Brothers and Barnum & Bailey Circus was no exception, but stood out as the largest circus in the country.

 The circus had been experiencing shortages of personnel and equipment as a result of the United States' involvement in World War II.
 Delays and malfunctions in the ordinarily smooth order of the circus had become commonplace; on August 4, 1942, a fire had broken out in the menagerie, killing a number of animals.
 When the circus arrived in Hartford, Connecticut, on July 5, 1944, the trains were so late that one of the two shows scheduled for that day had been canceled.
 In circus superstition, missing a show is considered extremely bad luck, and although the July 5, 1944, evening show ran as planned, many circus employees may have been on their guard, half-expecting an emergency or catastrophe.

 The next day was a Thursday; the crowd at the 2:15 afternoon performance was dominated by women and children.
 The size of the audience that day has never been established with certainty, but the best estimate is about 7,000.